scholarslab/scholarslab.github.io/docs/authoring-and-editing.md

 - **author:**
   - Your sluggified name (firstname-lastname, keep the hyphen between)
   - For example, alison-booth or shane-lin
   - This must match the biographical file the site has for you (if you're not sure what this is because you have multiple ways of writing your name, [check here](https://github.com/scholarslab/scholarslab.org/tree/master/collections/_people)).
-If you want to change the name shown as the author of your post on the website (to a new name, nickname, etc.), please contact someone on the R&D team and they'll update your biographical file or show you how.
+We can change the name that's shown as the author of your post on the website (to a new name, nickname, etc.); please contact Amanda or ask on the Slack #slab-org channel, and they'll update your biographical file or show you how.
 Using a name other than the firstname-lastname [listed here](https://github.com/scholarslab/scholarslab.org/tree/master/collections/_people) will break things.
 - **date:**
   - The date the post is to be listed as published, using the YYYY-MM-DD  01:00:00+00:00 format, e.g. 2018-10-17 01:00:00+00:00.
 Note that the year comes first; hyphens separate the year, month, and day, followed by a space and then time info.
   - Dates with leading zeros (e.g. 2018-02-05) need to include those zeros.